 All of our results in manuscript Figures 3, 4, and 5 are given as relative (percentage) changes in hospitalization rates, which we describe in the Methods section of the original manuscript.
 The coefficient estimated from the statistical model is the log rate ratio between exposed and unexposed, accounting for the matching structure and adjusting for confounders.
 A 100% increase, therefore, indicates a doubling in the rate of hospitalizations per hurricane exposure.
 For more clarity, we have added an explicit explanation of what the percentages mean before describing those Figures in the Results section (P. 5, Lines 104-105; P. 6, Lines 125-127; PP. 6-7, Lines 138-144):

-We present these results in Figure 3.
+We present these results in Figure 3, which displays results as relative (percentage) changes in hospitalization rates after tropical cyclone exposure.

-In Figure 4, we present average changes in hospitalization rates across the eight examined lag days across the 13 categories in the main analysis, as well as for sub-categories with at least 50,000 hospitalizations during our study period.
+In Figure 4, we present average relative (percentage) changes in hospitalization rates across the eight examined lag days across the 13 categories in the main analysis, as well as for sub-categories with at least 50,000 hospitalizations during our study period.

 In addition, we examined the distinct impact of tropical cyclone exposures in which the county’s peak sustained wind was hurricane force (Beaufort scale hurricane-force winds, ≥64 knots) compared to tropical cyclone exposures with lower local winds (Beaufort scale gale- to violent storm-force winds, ≥34 to <64 knots) (Figure 5).
 Of the 2,547 county-day exposures (Figure 1), 116 (5%) were hurricane force and came from 20 hurricanes.
-Across categories, the changes in hospitalization rates during hurricane-force exposures broadly amplified the overall tropical cyclone effects presented in Figure 3.
+Across categories, the relative (percentage) changes in hospitalization rates during hurricane-force exposures broadly amplified the overall tropical cyclone effects presented in Figure 3.

 The numbers quoted from Figure 6, on which the Reviewer has asked for clarification, are indeed based on the relative change in hospitalization rates from the 13 main causes of hospitalization that populate Figures 4 and 5.
 We have added some additional clarification in describing Figure 6 to clarify this (P. 7, Lines 149-154):

 Finally, we estimated the total number of additional hospitalizations for tropical cyclone exposure per decade in the week following the day of exposure across all counties included in our analysis.
-We used the resultant risk estimates of each category on day of and each day after exposure, along with the average hospitalization rates during May to October in 1999 – 2014 and average decadal tropical cyclone exposure, described in detail in Methods.
+We used the relative (percentage) changes in hospitalization rate estimates of each category on day of and each day after exposure, as shown in Figures 3 and 4, along with the average hospitalization rates during May to October in 1999 – 2014 and average decadal tropical cyclone exposure, described in detail in Methods.

 Discussion: People may be deterred from seeking care if evacuation orders are issued, if EMS services are suspended for non-evacuees.
 There is an issue with just identifying health outcomes with no real plausible relationship with intensity or duration of disaster exposure (e.g., leukemia).